FREIGHT BROKER BUSINESS – WHAT YOU NEED TO KNOW AND WHY!

 First of all, to point out something to any readers who are new to or unfamiliar with the trucking industry.
 Everything you eat, drink, wear and use comes on a truck.
 These men and woman who has made this their professional make many personal sacrifices to supply and delivery us with products we use on a daily basis.
 They spend so much time away from family, they miss their children growing up, end up in divorces and sitting so much it messes up their health sometimes.

 So many drivers wanting off the road due to some of these issues want to learn about the freight brokerage business, but no one will share the information with them.
-You’ve ask again and again and no answers.
-Well I have some important information for you.
+You’ve asked again and again and no answers.
+Well, I have some important information for you.

 You just need to understand who to talk to, what services are available, where to locate shippers and carriers, and we’re here to help you with all of this.
-As a freight broker what licensing, bonding, etc. do you need to get started.
-As a broker agent how to work under a freight broker and how to sign on with a well-established brokerage firm.
+As a broker agent, we will explain how to work under a freight broker.
+What to look for before signing onto a Freight Brokerage Company.
+If you decide personally to go on to become a Freight Broker, we will explain what licensing's you will need to get started.
 We’re here to help you take the next step of learning.

 As a full “Freight Broker” you keep all the monies earned that you negotiated between the shipper and the carrier.
 (Example: Shipper pays $5,000 for load and you get a carrier to haul it for $4,500.
 The $500 difference is yours to keep).
 The freight broker carriers the license, bonding, etc. and is 100 % responsible to pay the carrier.

 If you really want to get into this business, educate yourself and ask questions.
 Now most freight broker agent schools will not give too much information, but they should answer basis questions.
 Check to see how many years they’ve been in business and do they have references.
-Also before going into this industry, learn the rules, laws and regulation if wanting to become a freight broker and not start as an agent for a freight broker.
-It's always start to start as an agent to learn how this industry works and we do give leads on brokers looking for agent, but we do not guarantee placement.
+Also, before going into this industry, learn the rules, laws and regulation if wanting to become a freight broker and not start as an agent for a freight broker.
+It's always best to start as an agent to learn how this industry works.
+We do supply leads on freight brokers looking for agent.

 Here's the F.M.C.S.A. booklet to read: Freight Broker Information